Skip Navigation

 Grades: 12

-Students will read, discuss, and write about a substantial number of novels, short stories, poetry and essays from diverse cultures with an emphasis on British Literature in the first semester and Contemporary Issues in the second semester.
-A focus will be placed on themes including questioning conformity, the role of the individual in an increasingly global community, the importance of the past and how it shapes the future, as well as the shared human experiences of pain, loss, joy, love, etc. The novels read will include Picture of Dorian Gray, Much Ado About Nothing, The Scarlet Letter, The Help, Redeeming Love, The Hate U Give, Educated, etc. Students will write in a variety of modes including expository, narrative, persuasive, and analytical essays.
-Students will further develop skills in research, speech, and critical thinking.
+Students will read, discuss, and write about a substantial number of novels, short stories, poetry and essays from diverse cultures with an emphasis on Contemporary Issues.
+A focus will be placed on themes including questioning conformity, the role of the individual in an increasingly global community, the importance of the past and how it shapes the future, as well as the shared human experiences of pain, loss, joy, love, etc. Students will write in a variety of modes including expository, narrative, persuasive, and analytical essays.
+Students will further develop skills in research, speech, and critical thinking

 Credit: 1.0